 What if my grandparent buys the computer for me through ACE?

 No problem.
 Make sure all warranty information is in the student's name; this greatly simplifies hardware support.

 Will we use laptops in our classes?

 That depends on your academic department.
-Check the academic program system requirements chart to see what your program requires.
+Check the requirements chart to see if your program requires or recommends a computer, and then contact them directly for the answer to that question.
 However, note that students with laptops have found the most important and valuable uses for their laptops are out of class.
 Some classes do benefit greatly from in-class use of laptops.